 We encourage applications from students with undergraduate degrees in business, computer science, mathematics, natural sciences, statistics or one of the behavioral or social sciences.
 Applicants are admitted to either the Ph.D. program or the M.S. program and should have a foundation in calculus and statistics.
 This foundation should include multivariable calculus, linear algebra, and at least one statistics course.
 Community college courses are acceptable.

 GRE (verbal and quantitative) is required.
-The Graduate School has established minimum admission standards of 3.0 in the major and 2.7 overall on a 4.0 scale.
+The Graduate School has established minimum admission standards of 3.0 overall GPA on a 4.0 scale.
+Ph.D. applicants will be considered for an assistantship and tuition waiver.
+These awards are made on a competitive basis.